-In March 2016, Patrys licensed the exclusive rights to two nuclear-penetrating lupus antibodies for cancer therapy from Yale University.
-The most advanced program Deoxymab (3E10) is a novel cancer therapy that has the capacity to penetrate cancer cell nuclei, inhibit DNA repair and kill DNA repair-deficient cancer cells with BRACA2 and PTEN.
-The antibody has the ability to sensitise cancer cells to radiation and chemotherapy and interfere with their ability to sustain themselves through DNA repair.
-These characteristics of Deoxymab open up new avenues for researching treatment of BRCA2 and PTEN-related cancers including breast, brain gliomas, astrocytomas, head and neck carcinoma as examples.
+Patrys is developing a first-in-class platform with potential to revolutionise treatment across a broad range of cancers.
+Deoxymab 3E10 is the world’s first cell-penetrating anti-DNA antibody for the treatment of cancer.
+The platform was in-licensed from Yale University in March 2016 and includes the exclusive rights to two nuclear-penetrating autoantibodies for cancer therapy.
+The most advanced program Deoxymab 3E10 is a novel cancer therapy that penetrates cancer cell nuclei, inhibits DNA repair and kills DNA repair-deficient cancer cells with BRCA2 and PTEN mutations.
+The antibody has the ability to sensitise cancer cells to radiation and chemotherapy and to interfere with the cells’ ability to sustain themselves through DNA repair.
+These characteristics of Deoxymab open up new avenues for treatment of BRCA2 and PTEN-related cancers including breast, brain gliomas, astrocytomas, head and neck carcinomas.

 Patrys has engineered and developed a humanised form of Deoxymab 3E10 called PAT-DX1 and this antibody is currently in pre-clinical studies.